 Okay, okay, it’s probably more accurate to say that Baltimore is full of crabs — delicious, succulent, famously feastable crabs.
 Baltimore is known for its blue crabs caught locally in the Chesapeake Bay and steamed, dusted in Old Bay seasoning, and then dumped on the table to be devoured.
 In fact, the crabs are so highly regarded, they draw tourists and locals by the thousands during the mid-April to November crab season.
 For a more civilized (but possibly less exciting and messy) meal, the city is also known for other crab concoctions, like crab dip, crab cakes, or just plain ol’ steamed crabs in a basket.

 11. They Have a Pro Sports Team Named After a Poem — And They’re Really Good

 Besides eating delicious crabs from the Bay, another favorite Baltimore pastime is rooting for the local home teams, one of which is named after an Edgar Allen Poe poem.
 Yep, the city’s NFL team is proudly called the Baltimore Ravens.
 Even better?
 Their mascots used to be three ravens: one called Edgar, one called Allen, and one called — you know where we’re going with this — Poe.
 Baseball is also huge here with one of baseball's most historic teams, the Orioles, lovingly referred to as the O's.

 Here’s the lowdown on each team:

 One of the city’s lowest marks with the highest potential to dissuade new residents may be Baltimore’s slightly-below-average schools.
-Niche gives schools in the city an overall C- grade, which admittedly isn’t ideal.
+Niche gives public schools in the city an overall C- grade, which admittedly isn’t ideal.
 However, there are some diamonds in the rough.
 Here are a few of the city’s best schools that Niche rates an A or higher: